scbrazil/leetcode/README.md

 # leetcode
-Leetcode coding challenges.
-Adding previously completed and ongoing challenges.
+A collection of previously completed and ongoing Leetcode coding challenges.